Simplicity and tracial weights on non-unital reduced crossed products: Introduction

 Then as $g(st) f(s)f(t)=f(s)f(t)$ for all $s, t\in [0, 1]$, it follows from the Gelfand--Naimark theorem that

 Since $f(a)\otimes f(b)$ is full, so is $g(a\otimes b)$.
-This confirms the claim. \end{enumerate} \end{Exmint} Our simplicity theorem is stated as follows. \begin{MThm} Let $\Gamma$ be a discrete \Cs-simple group.
-Let $A$ be a \Cs-algebra with a completely positive element.
+Hence $g(a\otimes b)$ is completely full in $A \otimes B$. \end{enumerate} \end{Exmint} Our simplicity theorem is stated as follows. \begin{MThm} Let $\Gamma$ be a discrete \Cs-simple group.
+Let $A$ be a \Cs-algebra with a completely full element.
 Let $(\alpha, u) \colon \Gamma \curvearrowright A$ be a twisted action.
 Then the reduced twisted crossed product \Cs-algebra $A \rca{\alpha, u} \Gamma$ is simple if and only if $A$ has no proper $\Gamma$-invariant ideal. \end{MThm} Note that in the unital case (which is the case established by Bryder--Kennedy \cite{BK} in the twisted case), one can skip many technical steps in our approach.

 As a particular consequence, we establish the following permanence property. \begin{Corint} Simplicity of \Cs-algebras is stable under taking reduced twisted crossed products over discrete \Cs-simple groups. \end{Corint}